 Treatment of Dog Aggression

-Using CBD Oil For Dog Aggression
+Using CBD For Dog Aggression

-We, at HolistaPet, assure that all of our products are lab tested for quality and dosing accuracy.
-CBD is non-psychoactive, which means your pet won’t get “high”.
+Cannabidiol has been used as a generally well-tolerated and natural option to help canine nervousness and aggression.
+At HolistaPet, we lab test all of our products for quality and dosing accuracy.
+CBD is non-intoxicating, which means your pet won’t get “high.”
 Instead, it promotes feelings of calmness and more relaxation.